aj-phillips/Blender-Timelapse-Tool/README.md

 ---

 Thank you for using Blender Timelapse Tool!
-We hope it enhances your timelapse creation experience in Blender.
+I hope it enhances your timelapse creation experience in Blender.
 Enjoy creating stunning timelapse videos!